ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

 2. **cURL** - A command line facility with cURL installed.

 **Note:** This submission route works well in a Mac or Linux environment.
-For Windows users, we recommend downloading a Ubuntu app or a virtual Linux machine for smooth submissions.
+For Windows users, we recommend downloading an Ubuntu app or a virtual Linux machine for smooth submissions.

 ### Data required for route 2

-All of the data required to complete this submission can be downloaded together in a single zip file by clicking [here](/ENA_tutorial_data/example_data.zip).
+All of the data required to complete this submission can be downloaded as a [single zip file](/ENA_tutorial_data/example_data.zip).
 In this part of the tutorial, we will make use of the information in the '02-route' and 'data' subfolders.

-**Note:** If you use your own data, you can fill in the metadata template, for instructions on how to do this please see [this section in the preparation for submissions tab](/support_services/tutorial_ena/tutorial_ena_subprep/#preparing-the-metadata).
+**Note:** If you use your own data, you can fill in the metadata template, for instructions on how to do this please see the [Preparation for Submissions](/support_services/tutorial_ena/tutorial_ena_subprep/#preparing-the-metadata) tab.

 ### Create checksums (MD5)